SaurabhWhadgar/webdriverio_tests/README.md

 # Webdriverio Example Suite
-an example of an automated intergration test suite using webdriverio
+an example of an automated intergration test suite using webdriverio.
+This example written using

-### setup

-  `npm install`

-  `webdriver-manager start`

-  ensure that a local copy of spectrum is up and running.
+a page object pattern.

 ### commands to run test suites